learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Apache_Superset.md

 **Alternatively, you can also install Apache Superset from scratch.
 You can find more details about this installation method [HERE](https://superset.apache.org/docs/installation/installing-superset-from-scratch).**

+### Potential Issues with Installing from Scratch:

+1. The command `pip install apache-superset` doesn't work.
+This is because Apache Superset currently supports python version 3.8 and 3.9.
+Any python versions that's lower or higher will result in a failure.

 ## Extra Resources:

 * [Installing Apache Superset on Kubernetes](https://superset.apache.org/docs/installation/running-on-kubernetes)